 We followed those two trikes for the majority of our trip over.
 John was getting LED lighting ideas...he's been wanting to add some LEDs to the lower rear of his trike.

-This sign in Chatsworth, combined with the mountains in the background, beckon motorcycles to come play.
+This sign in Chatsworth, combined with the mountains in the background, beckons motorcycles to come play.
+The sign is referring to GA-52...a curvy road that goes through the Fort Mountain State Park to Ellijay.
 You need a second week of vacation to explore all the things you find in the first week.

 The ride from Chatsworth to Chattanooga was nice.
 The last few miles of city streets and stoplights were bland, but we didn't have a problem finding the Chickamauga Battlefield National Military Park.
 Our first stop was the visitor center...and pins!